Betoken/Whitepaper/BetokenWhitepaper.md

 At the end of every cycle, a certain proportion (20%) of total profits is set aside as commission and distributed among Kairo holders proportional to the amount they hold.
 A certain proportion of fund assets is also sent to Betoken's developers as a fee to ensure platform maintenance and future developments.

-### 1.3 Reasons Why Betoken's Model May Work
+### 1.3 Additional Reasons of Why Betoken Will be Successful

-Since Betoken and its Incentivized Meritocracy are unprecedented, we do not have evidence that its model will work as intended.
-A formal proof of Betoken's plausibility also seems unlikely, since it's quite difficult to accurately model actors' behaviors.
-Therefore, as of now we can only give here several possible reasons for which Betoken will work as intended.

-(Of course, we don't intend to let matters remain this way.
-We plan to empirically test our model on existing organizations and make improvements accordingly.)
+While we do have a [formal proof](https://github.com/Betoken/documents/blob/master/Incentivized%20Meritocracies/Incentivized%20Meritocracies.pdf) that Betoken's Incentivized Meritocracy will optimize the fund's profits, we feel it best to provide some additional reasons of why Betoken will be successful that are more intuitive and more closely related to reality.
+They will be laid out below.

 #### 1.3.1 Better Than Direct Investment